nrs-org/novelslop/content/vol_01/chap_08.typ

   Uta nonchalantly replied after a short sigh, before a staff member came to their table, asking them to keep things down.
-The two sat down in embarassment, but regardless, it was going to be a tiring day tomorrow, it seemed.
+The two sat down in embarassment, but regardless, tommorow was going to be a long day for Mona and her friends.
 ]